 For every share of common stock of BD held of record by you as of the close of business on , which is the record date for the distribution, you will receive shares of Newco common stock.
 You will receive cash in lieu of any fractional shares of Newco common stock that you would have received after application of the above ratio.
 As discussed under "The Separation and Distribution-Trading Between the Record Date and Distribution Date," if you sell your shares of BD common stock in the "regular-way" market after the record date and before the distribution date, you also will be selling your right to receive shares of Newco common stock in connection with the distribution.
-We expect the shares of Newco common stock as the "distribution date."
+We expect the shares of Newco common stock to be distributed by BD to you at 12:01 a.m., Eastern Time, on .
+We refer to the date of the distribution of the Newco common stock as the "distribution date."